snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 in Dakota can be categorized into three types: data fits, multifidelity, and reduced-order model surrogates.
 An overview and discussion of surrogate correction is provided here, with details following.

+:ref:`If you are looking for video resources on Dakota surrogate models, click here <surrmodels-videos>`.

 Overview of Surrogate Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~